shwezhu/shwezhu.github.io/content/post/linux/001-commands-linux.md

 # Print details about the current machine and the operating system running on it.
 $ uname -a
 $ otool/xdd
+# output file in hexadecimal
+$ xxd a.class
 # -type f is for file, -type d is for directory, -iname is case-insensitive
 $ find themes/source/css -name "*header*" -type f
 # n: line number, r: recursive